 Getting accurate, real-time ERP data into your cloud-based eCommerce software leads to a better customer experience.
 Look for a solution that lets you integrate via an API with an eCommerce website for distributors.
 The synchronization options should include:

 - Product and description data

 - Price list and user group data

 - Customer-related data

-- Order fulfillment data
+- Order fulfillment and packaging data

 - Invoice and inventory data